namasvigarg/PaperWise/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to open a pull request or file an issue.

-## License

-No license has been specified for this project yet.